panoply/papyrus/readme.md

 ### Limitations

 Papyrus is appropriating PrismJS grammars and neither modules are designed for high level edge cases but can perform consistently at around 5k~loc.
-If you require support for large files which exceed 5k~loc you can leverage [workers](#workers) or alternatively maybe choose [Monaco](https://github.com/microsoft/monaco-editor), [CodeMirror](https://codemirror.net/) or [Copenhagen](https://copenhagen.autocode.com/).
+If you require support for large files which exceed 5k~loc maybe choose [Monaco](https://github.com/microsoft/monaco-editor), [CodeMirror](https://codemirror.net/) or [Copenhagen](https://copenhagen.autocode.com/).

 ### Languages